Bridgeconn/usfm-grammar/tree-sitter-usfm/Notes_on_grammar_building.md

 6. \iqt..\iqt* has occurs under \b, which is a blank line marker without any text.
 So ignoring this condition
 7. Why does \ior...\or* has occurs under id?
 Igoring this as well
 8. All markers in introduction are optional.
 Not being able to define a rule like that.
 So made at least one midIntroMarker mandatory.
+9. \s5 and \s# with empty text is supported even though it is not as per usfm docs
+10. like iex, cd also doesn't have a Rank in sty.